 Whilst at the RWCMD she has received masterclasses from several violinists, including Lesley Hatfield, Bohumil Smejkal, Matthew Jones, Boris Garlitsky, and Petras Kunsa.
 Whilst in her 3rd year of study she also won the Paganini Prize (2008), for her performance of solo memorised Paganini Caprices.

 Other competitions Sarah has participated in include the Music at Beaulieu award, within which she successfully won a place in the finals several times for outstanding musicianship, after which she was invited back to play in 3 Gala Concerts.

 After graduating in 2011 Sarah made the decision to leave the UK and moved to Sydney to participate in auditions for the Australian Chamber Orchestra Emering Artist Program.

-Since moving here 4 years ago Sarah has settled and has enjoys a portfolio career of both performing and teaching.
-Her students have achieved much success in their playing and examinations, and several have gone onto study music at Tertiary levels and at Music Conservatoriums.
-Sarah is currently teaching within the prestigious music department at Methodist Ladies College (MLC), at Bourke St school, and Orange Grove as well as teaching several private students at her studio in Marrickville.
+Since moving here 6 years ago Sarah has settled and has enjoys a portfolio career of both performing and teaching both in schools, and with her own studio 'Sarah's Music Studio'.
+Her students have achieved much success in their playing and examinations, and several have gone onto study music at Tertiary levels at university and at Music Conservatoriums.
+Sarah is currently teaching within the prestigious music department at Methodist Ladies College (MLC), at Bourke St school, and Orange Grove.

 She has also enjoyed a wide variety of regular performances at venues including the Sydney Opera House, City Recital Hall, Enmore Theatre, The Concourse, The Independant Theatre, Verbruggen Hall, Eugene Goossens hall (ABC), and Sydney Town Hall.